fj222wh/Order_System_L3/docs/reflection.md

 I have tried to continue to be careful when giving the classes, variables and function names.
 The names are sometimes a bit longer, but still readable to give extra information to the context to make it more understandable.
 Names used within this specific field has been used to make it understandable for most people what's going on in the code.

 ## Chapter 3 - Functions
+For this project I have tried to write the code with higher abstraction, but honestly I've been struggling to know how to decouple the classes.

+In the backend I thought it was easier to keep the models, controllers, and logic layers seperated but in the front end I honestly struggled with keeping the front.

+I've tried to make sure the functions

 ## Chapter 4 - Comments